Skip to content

 Coffee Master scans your bag, reads the origin, roast, and process, and calculates the exact Baratza Encore ESP setting for that specific bean.

-How the Dual Dial Works
+How the Dial Works

 Pro tip